-We now define the sequence $S(r)$ and the cyclic sequence $CS(r)$ of slope $r$ both of which arise from the single relator $u_r$ of the upper presentation $G(K(r))=\langle a, b \, | \, u_r \rangle$, and review several important properties of these sequences from \cite{lee_sakuma} so that we can adopt small cancellation theory in Section ~\ref{annular_diagrams}.
+We define the sequence $S(r)$ and the cyclic sequence $CS(r)$ of slope $r$ both of which arise from the single relator $u_r$ of the upper presentation $G(K(r))=\langle a, b \, | \, u_r \rangle$, and review several important properties of these sequences from \cite{lee_sakuma} so that we can adapt small cancellation theory in Section~\ref{annular_diagrams}.